ruhacks2019/MoneyFlows/README.md

 # MoneyFlows

+Check out our [Devpost](https://devpost.com/software/moneyflows-cspl8k) as well! credit to @JenitaJohn

 MoneyFlows consists of a web-based tool designed to facilate new grads to manage their student loans and a personalized investment advisor (chatbot) using the Messenger API and a cloud tool with Natural Language Processing (NLP), built with
 * [Node.js](https://nodejs.org/) - evented I/O for the backend
 * Express - fast node.js network app framework